Instrumentation Engineering Degree Programs with Course Info

 An instrumentation engineering degree program teaches students basic engineering principles to operate and maintain automated systems and instruments used in a wide range of industries.
 While instrumentation engineering is a popular area of study outside the United States, degree programs in this particular subject are rare offerings among educational institutions in the U.S.

-The small number of U.S. colleges and universities providing degree programs in instrumentation engineering generally offer only 4-year degree programs, though a few community colleges do offer 2-year programs.
+The small number of U.S. colleges and universities providing degree programs in instrumentation engineering generally offer only 4-year degree programs.
 The 4-year programs result in a Bachelor of Science (B.S.) or a Bachelor of Technology (B.Tech.) degree in instrumentation engineering or instrumentation engineering technology.

 It is suggested that students wishing to enter a degree program in instrumentation engineering take some basic courses in mathematics and science prior to enrollment.
 Courses in computers and engineering are also helpful.